JaouadROS/heightcameraestimation/README.md

     The height of the camera is: -0.759828

+Model coefficients are the estimated plane parameters (a.x + b.y + c.z + d = 0 form)

-Model inliers correspond to the points of the plane model found
+Model inliers correspond to the points of the plane model found.
+In our case it shows 10 which means that all the points that has been selected are in the plane segmentated.